 Professor Tulis's interests bridge the fields of political theory and American politics, including more specifically, American political development, constitutional theory, political philosophy and the American presidency.

-His publications include "The Presidency in the Constitutional Order" (LSU, 1981; Transaction, 2010), "The Rhetorical Presidency" (Princeton, 1987; new edition, 2017), "The Constitutional Presidency" (Johns Hopkins 2009), "The Limits of Constitutional Democracy" (Princeton, 2010) and, most recently, "Legacies of Losing in American Politics" (Chicago, 2018) His book, "The Rhetorical Presidency" won the 2018 APSA Legacy Ward.
+His publications include "The Presidency in the Constitutional Order" (LSU, 1981; Transaction, 2010), "The Rhetorical Presidency" (Princeton, 1987; new edition, 2017), "The Constitutional Presidency" (Johns Hopkins 2009), "The Limits of Constitutional Democracy" (Princeton, 2010) and, most recently, "Legacies of Losing in American Politics" (Chicago, 2018) His book, "The Rhetorical Presidency" won the 2018 APSA Legacy Award.
 Four collections of essays on "The Rhetorical Presidency" with responses by Tulis have been published, including a special double issue of "Critical Review: An Interdisciplinary Journal of Politics and Society," (2007), where his book is described as "one of the two or three most important and perceptive works written by a political scientist in the twentieth century.”
 Tulis has served as President of the Politics and History Section of the American Political Science Association.
 He received the President's Associates Teaching Excellence Award at the University of Texas.
 He was a Laurance S. Rockefeller Visiting Fellow at the University Center for Human Values at Princeton.

-Amanda Tyler, Professor of Law, Berkeley Law
+Amanda Tyler, Professor of Law, University of California, Berkeley School of Law

 Professor Tyler’s research and teaching interests include the Supreme Court, federal courts, constitutional law, civil procedure, and statutory interpretation.